n1k35h/shop_ease_migrating_data_to_cloud/README.md

 Athena pricing is based on the amount of data scanned per query.

--  For example, the cost is $5.00 per terabyte (TB) scanned if the file exceed more than 1(TB).
-If a query scans 100 GB of data, the cost would be:
+-  For example, the cost is $5.00 per terabyte (TB) scanned.
+If a query scans 100 GB of data, the cost would be $0.49 per query:

-   $5.00 × (100 GB / 1024 GB) ≈ $0.50 per query.
+   $5.00 × (100 GB / 1024 GB) ≈ $0.49 per query.

--  Another example of Athena pricing, if a query scans is less than 1TB (e.g: 45.5MB), then the following calaculation is utilised:

-   1 TB = 1 024 GB = 1 048 576 MB

-   The price per MB = $5 / 1 048 576 ≈ $0.000004768 per MB

-   If one SQL query scans all these tables (≈ 45.485 MB):

-   45.485𝑀𝐵 × $0.000004768 = $0.0002168
-   = US $0.00022 (i.e., ~0.02 cents per query) - As the MB is above 10MB (which is a minimum), so no rounding needed.
+**Cost Optimisation:**

-- Optimizing data formats (like using Parquet) and partitioning can significantly reduce the amount of data scanned and lower costs.
+-  Data is stored in Parquet format and partitioned by date, significantly reducing the amount of data scanned by Athena.
+-  Automated workflows and efficient data formats to ensure the pipeline is both scalable and cost-effective.

 ## Author:
 Developed by Nikesh Mistry, If you like this project, please give this project a ⭐, thanks 😄